pippinbarr/cart253/topics/conditionals/conditionals-in-practice-part-1.md

 That's totally fine and we might like that idea - maybe it's made happy for the rest of its life by even a tiny click?

-But let's say... no, it's only happen if the mouse is pressed down and becomes bored and disillusioned again if the mouse isn't pressed down.
+But let's say... no, it's only happy if the mouse is pressed down and becomes bored and disillusioned again if the mouse isn't pressed down.

 For this we need an `else` because that will let us tell the program what to do if `mouseIsPressed` is `false` - it's the "otherwise" bit: